Credit Score vs Credit Risk Assessment

 Remember that maintaining an optimal credit score does not necessarily guarantee loan approval.
 Instead, it simply increases your chances and helps you negotiate loan terms quickly with the lender.

-With credit assessment in place, financial institutions can assess a borrower’s repayment capability and gauge the risk factor accompanying it.
-Here are five factors lenders consider when executing the credit assessment process:
+Here are five factors lenders assess when executing the credit assessment process:

 • Your past credit history

-• The terms & conditions associated with the loan
+• The terms and conditions associated with the loan

 • Collateral associated with the credit, if any